hamilton-health-sciences/warfarin/README.md

 See [REPLICATION](REPLICATION.md) for details on how to replicate the study on COMBINE-AF data.

+## System requirements

+The software has been tested on Ubuntu Linux 20.04, Python 3.9 and PyTorch 1.9, using GPUs.
+GPUs are not required, but are recommended for performance reasons.

+## Installation & demo

+Please see [here](https://github.com/hamilton-health-sciences/smdbcq) for instructions on installing the PyTorch model and running it on synthetic CartPole data from D3RLPY.
+Installation should take less than a minute.

 ## Citation

 > Optimizing Warfarin Dosing for Patients with Atrial Fibrillation Using Deep Reinforcement Learning